 Australian Research Council (ARC) Centres of Excellence are prestigious research centres that undertake highly innovative and world-leading research of high international standing and impact.
 In September 2016, the ARC Centre of Excellence for Gravitational Wave Discovery (OzGrav) was awarded $31.3 million.
 Over the next 7 years it will capitalise on the first detections of gravitational waves to understand the extreme physics of black holes and warped space-time.
 I worked on a number of projects with OzGrav as an external consultant, prior to the centre receiving funding (May 2016), and shortly after it began operations (February 2017).

 Over the past decade I've given numerous invited seminar & contributed conference talks, seminars, and workshops, throughout the US, Europe, and Australia.
-The majority of these have focussed on astronomy research and building tech savvy research communities.
-I've also given talks about best practice in research data management, scientific computing, how to get the most out of research hack days, and on the benefits of building a tech savvy research community.
+The majority of these have focussed on my astronomy research and the value of building tech savvy research communities; best practices in research data management and scientific computing; the value of learning digital & tech skills; open data & software development initiatives; how to get the most out of research hack days; and the benefits of building tech savvy teams and communities.